Comedic device: Pun

 A pun consists of a deliberate confusion of similar words or phrases for humorous effect, whether humorous or serious.
 A pun can rely on the assumed equivalency of multiple similar words (homonymy), of different shades of meaning of one word (polysemy), or of a literal meaning with a metaphor.

 Juxtaposition

 Juxtaposition is a literary technique which causes the audience to compare two elements simply because they are placed next to each other.
 When the comparison is unexpected, it creates irony.
 In some cases, this can be created through grammatical ambiguity.
 For example, success and failure.

 Mistaken identity

 The mistaken identity (often of one twin for another) is a centuries-old comedic device used by Shakespeare in several of his works.
 The mistake can be either an intended act of deception or an accident.
-Modern examples include The Parent Trap; The Truth About Cats and Dogs; Sister, Sister; and the films of Mary-Kate and Ashley Olsen.
+Modern examples involving twins include The Parent Trap; The Truth About Cats and Dogs; Sister, Sister; and some films of Mary-Kate and Ashley Olsen.
+Accidental mistakes with completely different persons include The Government Inspector and its adaptations.